-Read the document to make sure it meets your needs and that everyone involved agrees with the tenancy agreement.
-Remember that if you have any questions you can Ask a lawyer.
+Read the document to make sure it meets your needs and that everyone involved understands and agrees with all of the room rental agreement’s terms.
+Remember that, if you have any questions, you can Ask a lawyer for advice.

-Each person or business involved (the parties) must sign the tenancy agreement.
-If the landlord is a company or LLP, then its representative must sign.
+Each party involved in the tenancy (ie the landlord and the tenant(s)) must sign the room rental agreement.
+If the landlord is a company or an LLP, its representative must sign.

 Signing in print

 Print a copy of your tenancy agreement for each party.

 Every party must sign and date each copy.